-Develop a plan for your pets at floridadisaster.org/planprepare/pet-plan/.
+Develop a plan for your pets.
 Be advised that not all shelters take pets.
 Service animals, which assist people with disabilities, are the only animals allowed in Red Cross shelters.
-Check with the American Red Cross, county emergency management, and floridadisaster.org to determine if there are any pet-friendly shelter locations nearby.
+Check with the American Red Cross to determine if there are any pet-friendly shelter locations nearby.
 You may also want to identify pet-friendly hotels along your evacuation route.
 Microchip pets at your veterinarian's office or local Humane Society well in advance of a storm event to aid in the quick identification and return of your pet in case you are separated during an emergency.

 - Consider how family members and friends will communicate if they become separated.
 Create a list of telephone numbers and email addresses of everyone in the family and phone numbers of a few contacts outside of the family. - Vehicles should be kept in good operating condition, and gas tanks should be full.
 Ensure all emergency kits are packed. - Plan on going to a shelter?
-There are a limited number of hurricane shelters and spaces that offer protection from wind, rain, and coastal waters.
+There are a limited number of hurricane shelters and spaces that offer protection from wind, rain and coastal waters.
 Because there may be a shortage of shelters, there may be a possibility you cannot get in.
 Therefore, plan to use a shelter only as a last resort.